-- Investment policies are in place that minimize undue concentration within issuers, connected companies, industries or individual geographies. - Investment limits specify minimum and maximum limits for each asset class. - Identification of credit risk through an internal credit risk rating system which includes a detailed assessment of an obligor's creditworthiness.
+- Investment policies aim to minimize undue concentration within issuers, connected companies, industries or individual geographies. - Investment limits specify minimum and maximum limits for each asset class. - Identification of credit risk through an internal credit risk rating system which includes a detailed assessment of an obligor's creditworthiness.
 Internal credit risk ratings cannot be higher than the highest rating provided by certain independent ratings companies. - Portfolios are monitored continuously, and reviewed regularly with the Risk Committee and the Investment Committee of the Board of Directors. - Credit risk associated with derivative instruments is evaluated quarterly based on conditions that existed at the balance sheet date, using practices that are at least as conservative as those recommended by regulators.
-The Company seeks to mitigate derivative credit risk by setting rating based counterparty limits in investment policies and through collateral arrangements where possible. - Counterparties providing reinsurance to the Company are reviewed for financial soundness as part of an ongoing monitoring process.
+The Company manages derivative credit risk by including derivative exposure to aggregate credit exposures measured against rating based obligor limits and through collateral arrangements where possible. - Counterparties providing reinsurance to the Company are reviewed for financial soundness as part of an ongoing monitoring process.
 The minimum financial strength of reinsurers is outlined in the Reinsurance Risk Management Policy.
 The Company seeks to minimize reinsurance credit risk by setting rating based limits on net ceded exposure by counterparty as well as seeking protection in the form of collateral or funds withheld arrangements where possible. - Investment guidelines also specify collateral requirements.